truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/CAScreensSCALE.md

 **Add** opens the **[Add CA](#add-ca-wizard-screens)** wizard that steps you through setting up a certificate authority (CA) that certifies the ownership of a public key by the named subject of the certificate.

 ## Add CA Wizard Screens
-The **Add CA** wizard screens step users through configuring a new certificate authority on TrueNAS SCALE.
+The **Add CA** wizard screens step users through configuring a new certificate authority on TrueNAS.
 The wizard has five different configuration screens, one for each step in the CA configuration process:

 1 **[Identifier and Type](#identifier-and-type-options)**